-Fire Officer Certification - Employees in the classifications of Firefighter, Firefighter Paramedic, and Fire Engineer who are certified by the California State Fire Marshal's Office as Fire Officer shall receive special certification pay of three percent (3%) of their base rate of pay The parties agree that to the extent permitted by law, Fire Officer Certification is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) as Recertification Bonus
+The parties agree that to the extent permitted by law, Advanced Paramedic Certification is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(2) Paramedic Pay.

 All special certification/special assignment/skill pay provided in Article V (E) shall be effective the beginning of the first full pay period following certification.
-The certification process shall be as follows
+The certification process shall be as follows:

-- The employee shall complete an Official Report including evidence that he/she has completed all required courses necessary to receive the certifications noted above
+- 1. The employee shall complete an Official Report including evidence that he/she has completed all required courses necessary to receive the certifications noted above.

-- 2 Upon approval of the Fire Chief, the Official Report shall be submitted to the Education Committee for approval
+- 2. Upon approval of the Fire Chief, the Official Report shall be submitted to the Education Committee for approval.

-- The effective date of the certification pays as defined above shall begin as defined in Article V A 1 f
+- 3. The effective date of the certification pays as defined above shall begin as defined in Article V.A.1.f.

-- F Holiday Pay-In-Lieu Employees shall be compensated by the City in-lieu of the ten (10) listed holidays at their appropriate assigned work schedule rate, either at a forty-hour (40) or fifty-six hour (56) workweek Employees assigned to the 40-hour workweek shall be compensated eight (8) hours per holiday Employees assigned to the 56-hour workweek shall be compensated eleven hours and twelve minutes (112) hours per holiday Personnel who change from a fifty-six (56) hour schedule to a forty (40) hour schedule to a fifty-six (56) hour schedule shall divide their existing hours by 7143 The following are the recognized legal holidays under this MOU
+- F. Holiday Pay-In-Lieu Employees shall be compensated by the City in-lieu of the ten (10) listed holidays at their appropriate assigned work schedule rate, either at a forty-hour (40) or fifty-six hour (56) workweek.
+Employees assigned to the 40-hour workweek shall be compensated eight (8) hours per holiday.
+Employees assigned to the 56-hour workweek shall be compensated eleven hours and twelve minutes (11.2) hours per holiday.
+Personnel who change from a fifty-six (56) hour schedule to a forty (40) hour schedule shall multiply the existing hours by .7143.
+Personnel who change from a forty (40) hour schedule to a fifty-six (56) hour schedule shall divide their existing hours by .7143.
+The following are the recognized legal holidays under this MOU:

-- 1 New Year's Day (January 1)
+- 1. New Year's Day (January 1)

-- 2 Martin Luther King's Birthday
+- 2. Martin Luther King's Birthday

-- 3 President's Day (third Monday in February)
+- 3. President's Day (third Monday in February)

-- 4 Memorial Day (last Monday in May)
+- 4. Memorial Day (last Monday in May)

-- 5 Independence Day (July 4)
+- 5. Independence Day (July 4)

-- 6 Labor Day (first Monday in September)
+- 6. Labor Day (first Monday in September)

-- 7 Veterans' Day (November 11)
+- 7. Veterans' Day (November 11)

-- 8 Thanksgiving Day (fourth Thursday in November)
+- 8. Thanksgiving Day (fourth Thursday in November)

-- 9 Friday after Thanksgiving
+- 9. Friday after Thanksgiving

-- 10 Christmas Day (December 25)
+- 10. Christmas Day (December 25)

-Any day declared by the President of the United States to be a national holiday, or by the Governor of the State of California to be a State holiday, and adopted as an employee holiday by the City Council of Huntington Beach
+Any day declared by the President of the United States to be a national holiday, or by the Governor of the State of California to be a State holiday, and adopted as an employee holiday by the City Council of Huntington Beach.

-The parties agree that to the extent permitted by law, Holiday in Lieu Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(5) Statutory Items
+The parties agree that to the extent permitted by law, Holiday in Lieu Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(5) Statutory Items.

-- G Longevity Pay All employees with the following full time, continuous service in the City of Huntington Beach shall receive the following longevity pay - Five (5) years or more, but less than ten (10) years, of service shall receive longevity pay equal to 2 5% of base salary as set forth in Exhibit B - Ten (10) years or more, but less than twenty (20) years, of service shall receive longevity pay equal to 5% of base salary as set forth in Exhibit B - Twenty (20) years or more of service shall receive longevity pay equal to 7 5% of base salary as set forth in Exhibit B
+- G. Longevity Pay All employees with the following full time, continuous service in the City of Huntington Beach shall receive the following longevity pay: - 1.
+Five (5) years or more, but less than ten (10) years, of service shall receive longevity pay equal to 2.5% of base salary as set forth in Exhibit B. - 2.
+Ten (10) years or more, but less than twenty (20) years, of service shall receive longevity pay equal to 5% of base salary as set forth in Exhibit B. - 3.
+Twenty (20) years or more of service shall receive longevity pay equal to 7.5% of base salary as set forth in Exhibit B.

-The parties agree that to the extent permitted by law, Longevity Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(1) Longevity Pay
+The parties agree that to the extent permitted by law, Longevity Pay is special compensation and shall be reported as such pursuant to Title 2 CCR, Section 571(a)(1) Longevity Pay.

-H Emergency Medical Technician Pay -All employees in the unit who possess an Emergency Medical Technician (EMT) certification shall receive one and sixty-seven one hundredths percent (1 67%) of base salary
+H. Emergency Medical Technician Pay -All employees in the unit who possess an Emergency Medical Technician (EMT) certification shall receive one and sixty-seven one hundredths percent (1.67%) of base salary.